 THE MISSING PIECE

-There is a piece of my story that is missing,
+There’s a piece of my story that’s missing —

 the piece that is all about you.